jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### ML 2 Tax credit for redundancy payments
 Tax credit
-(1) A person who derives a redundancy payment before 1 October 2010 has a tax credit of an amount equal to 6 cents for every complete dollar of total redundancy payments derived by them before 1 October 2010.
+(1) A person who derives a redundancy payment before 1 April 2011 has a tax credit of an amount equal to 6 cents for every complete dollar of total redundancy payments derived by them before 1 April 2011.
 It does not matter whether—
   (a) a redundancy payment is paid in a lump sum or by instalment:
   (b) the total redundancy payments relate to 1 or more occasions of redundancy of the person.
 Maximum amount